antonioscalaunina/ANTI-FASc/bin/README.md

-The *Rupture_areas_OF* generates rupture areas, according to prescribed magnitude-size scaling, starting from a barycenter selection over the selected fault surface.
+The module named *Rupture_areas_OF* generates rupture areas, according to prescribed magnitude-size scaling, starting from a barycenter selection over the selected fault surface.
 It can either use the precomputed barycenter selection from the preprocess module *ind_baryc_pre.m* or define this selection on-the-fly during the run.
 This latter procedure, however, significantly enlarge the computational time.

 It can work in two modes: